Xuanphu108/math-expression-recognition/README.md

 ## ToDo

+Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

+## Done

 no min count

 use loss as validation metric

-use smaller beam width
+use smaller beam width **Worse**

-Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

-## Done

 split numbers